determined-ai/determined/examples/graphs/proteins_pytorch_geometric/README.md

 ## Results
-The trial will achieve ~75% accuracy after training for 10 epochs, and will approach ~80% accuracy by epoch 200 in a few minutes of runtime on NVIDIA K80.
+The trial will achieve ~75% accuracy after training for 10 epochs, and will approach ~80% accuracy by epoch 200 in a few minutes of runtime on an NVIDIA K80.